MartijnDwars/autotrack/README.md

 ## Future Work

-- We collected data for _all_ Fords and BMWs that were built in 2010 or later, but some models will loose value more quickly than others.
-Account for this in the analysis.
+- We analysed price as a function of mileage, but other factors (year, model) influence the depreciation as well.